NikolaD93/Employees_App_Firebase/README.md

 ### 1) Paggination

-The pagination functionality allows the user to view the tasks in the table one page at a time.
-By default, the table shows ten tasks per page.
-However, the user can change this setting to show a different number of tasks per page.
+The pagination functionality allows the user to view the tasks and employees in the table one page at a time.
+Tables show 5 tasks and employees per page.

+### 2) Filter Options:

+The filter options functionality allows the user to filter the tasks in the table by their status.
+The user can select one of four options: All, Todo, Completed or In progress.
+The table then shows only the tasks that match the selected filter option.

+### Why I chose these additional functionalities

+I chose these extensions to the application because they enhance the user experience by making it easier to navigate and manage the tasks.
+The pagination functionality helps users quickly navigate through large amounts of data, while the filter options functionality allows them to find specific tasks more easily.
+Additionally, I chose Vite.js as the module bundler for its faster development server and build process.

 # [Live Website Preview](https://crud-app-58c6e.firebaseapp.com/)